 February 2019 – Assessment figures released to the Town

 March/April 2019 – Requisition figures for Schools (AB Education) and Evergreens (Seniors Lodges) received

 April 2019 – Revised Budget presented to Council

 May 2019 – Mill Rate Bylaw passed, and tax notices sent to property owners.

 2018 Operational and Capital Budget

-Council has approved the 2018 Capital and Operating Budgets as presented.
-The Budget uses a proposed 2.9% municipal tax increase.
-This means the amount of taxes collected by the Town for municipal purposes will increase by approximately $300,000, however, the actual taxes levied on an individual property will be dependent on their property assessment.
+Council has approved the revised 2018 Capital and Operating Budgets in May.
+The Budget uses a 1.9% municipal tax increase.
+This means the amount of taxes collected by the Town for municipal purposes will increase by approximately $200,000, however, the actual taxes levied on an individual property will be dependent on their property assessment.

 The modest increase allows for some reserve transfers to resume, which were halted last year to allow for the 0% budget.
 Funding these reserves is important for the Town as it allows for future planning for items like equipment purchases, facilities, and large-scale projects.